liferaft/kubekit/pkg/manifest/README.md

 # KubeKit Manifest

 This Go package is to manage the KubeKit Manifest and Version.
-It's used by the KubeKit and KubekitOS teams to define the dependencies (software, packages or applications) that should exists in the KubekitOS image or VM.
+It's used by the KubeKit and KubeOS teams to define the dependencies (software, packages or applications) that should exists in the KubeOS image or VM.

 ## Requirements